 Assignment and case study.

-Module 1: Dementia Identification, Assessment and Diagnosis ( 2 credits)
+Module 1: Dementia Identification, Assessment and Diagnosis (2 ECTS)

 This module provides the learner with knowledge of the ageing brain and the identification of dementia.
 Learners also cover the different types of dementia, the first signs of this condition and symptoms, the importance of early diagnosis and the impact this condition has on the individual and others in their social network, particularly their immediate family.
 The focus of this module is also on the risk factors of dementia and prevention, the need for dementia awareness and the National Dementia Strategic Plan.

-Module 2: Introduction to Person-Centred Care in Dementia ( 2 credits)
+Module 2: Introduction to Person-Centred Care in Dementia (2 ECTS)

 This module addresses the fact that all persons living with dementia are first and foremost human beings, all with a unique identity, unique personalities and life experiences.
 This module introduces the person-centred model of care whereby the person living with dementia should be the focus in the model of care.
 Finding individual solutions for a person living with dementia can help them maintain their independence for as long as possible.
 Promoting independence is key to improving a person’s confidence thus enabling a heightened sense of purpose.